-Instinctively, Gideon worshiped God.
-Then he headed back to his 300 troops and said (15), "Get up!
+Gideon responded by worshipping God, right then and there.
+God has taken away his fear.
+So he headed back to his 300 troops and said (15), "Get up!
 The LORD has given the Midianite camp into your hands."

 Don't you love Gideon's confidence?
 The Lord has given.
 Sure, the army is still there, but the outcome is not in question.
 The victory is as good as won.